U.N. ramps up threat to sanction South Sudan's senior leaders

-UNITED NATIONS (Reuters) - The United Nations Security Council on Tuesday threatened sanctions against “senior individuals” in South Sudan for actions or policies that jeopardize security and stability after the war-torn country’s leaders failed to agree on a peace deal.
+UNITED NATIONS, March 24 (Reuters) - The United Nations Security Council on Tuesday threatened sanctions against “senior individuals” in South Sudan for actions or policies that jeopardize security and stability after the war-torn country’s leaders failed to agree on a peace deal.

 South Sudan plunged into civil war in December 2013 when a political crisis sparked fighting between forces loyal to President Salva Kiir and rebels allied with his former deputy Riek Machar.
 The conflict has reopened ethnic fault lines that pit Kiir’s Dinka people against Machar’s ethnic Nuer forces.